IngaPosiunaite/Theatre-Booking-System/README.md

 - **Search by Date**: Find performances by a specific date.
 - **Purchase Tickets**: Select performances and purchase tickets by providing user details and payment information.

+## Development Phases
+Scoping and Organizing:

+- **Initial briefing and client meeting to clarify requirements**.
+- **Team organization and task allocation**.

+Development and Testing:

+- **Daily scrum meetings and continuous development**.
+- **Emphasis on writing tests before code implementation**.

+Final Development and Preparation:

+- **Complete remaining tasks and prepare for final presentation**.
+- **Ensure all deliverables are ready for submission**.

+Demonstration and Retrospective:

+- **Final presentation and demonstration of the project**.
+- **Submission of all required documents and source code**.

+This project adheres to the guidelines for good practice, including clear and well-structured code, meaningful variable names, appropriate comments, and unit tests to ensure quality and reliability.